Start with a dream. Everything starts with a dream. Big dreams are the most fun.

 – Douglas Fears

 My wife Shelly and I then decided to do something different.
 We moved to Kazakhstan in 2006, where we worked in education and administration for eight years.
 After our work contract ended there, we moved to Turkey in 2014.
-We currently live on the Black Sea coast in the city of Trabzon.
+We lived on the Black Sea coast in the city of Trabzon for seven years.

 During my lifetime I have been fortunate enough to: